 Depression after a baby is born can be extremely distressing.
-Postnatal depression is thought to affect around one in 10 women (and up to four in 10 teenage mothers).
+Postnatal depression is thought to affect around 1 in 10 women (and up to 4 in 10 teenage mothers).

 Many women suffer in silence.
 Their friends, relatives and health professionals don’t know how they’re feeling.

 Postnatal depression usually occurs two to eight weeks after the birth, though sometimes it can happen up to a year after the baby is born.